n1tecki/Geography-of-Open-Source-Software/README.md

 # Geography of Open Source Software

-The goal of the project was to measure open source software contribution activity at a national, regional, and local level using data from GitHub and adjacent platforms.
+The goal of this project was to measure open source software contribution activity at a national, regional, and local level using data from GitHub and adjacent platforms.
 This data is used to better understand how open source interacts with the rest of the economy, for instance as a complement or substitute for proprietary work.

+For output data see: https://github.com/johanneswachs/OSS_Geography_Data.

+We thank the City of Vienna for funding support.

 ### Python scripts